rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 If X → Y and X → Z then X → YZ.

 #### Decomposition Rule ($IR_5$)
-Decomposition rule is also known as project rule.
-It is the reverse of union rule.
+The decomposition rule is also known as the project rule.
+It is the reverse of the union rule.

-This Rule says, if X determines Y and Z, then X determines Y and X determines Z separately.
+This rule says, if X determines Y and Z, then X determines Y and X determines Z separately.

 If X → YZ then X → Y and X → Z.